sogilis/Voogle/docs/ADR/002-front-end-framework.md

 #### Benefits

 * Opensource
-* Simple approach: javascript and html
+* Simple approach: javascript, html and CSS
 * Data binding
 * Bidirectional communication architecture: MVVM and Virtual DOM
 * Detailed and complete documentation
-* Flexibilité: run with browser
+* Flexibility: run with browser
 * Simple integration: integration with existing.
 No need to start form scratch
 * Small size: framework very small 18-21 Ko and faster than Angular.JS and React.JS and Ember.JS.
 * Versatility in terms of application size: Vue companion libraries are officially supported and are kept up-to-date with the main library while Redux is an unofficial react extension (redux -> vuex)